g-pechorin/palmade/readme.md

 * IDE integration as-good-as CMake already does
 * ZeroInstall wrapper-like functionality
 	* cheats by scraping a CMake dist and using that
-* Spew reams and reams of C++ to combine it with GLFW3 or NDK and implement SVT in magical shader language
+* Spew reams and reams of C++ to combine it with GLFW3 or NDK

 # Usage
 	apply plugin: 'palmade'